summiyahyousaf/ResearchMate-AI-Agent/README.md

 ## LLM Integration

-ResearchMate uses Ollama for local LLM inference during development and local Docker execution.The current Docker setup depends on Ollama running on the local host machine.
+ResearchMate uses Ollama for local LLM inference during development and local Docker execution.
+The current Docker setup communicates with the Ollama service running on the host machine.

 Current model: